Crop Farmer

 Job Outlook

-Working in this field often requires significant money and time investments, just like other entrepreneurial career choices.
-But, there will always be a need for food producers in Canada, so the job outlook is good!
+Working in this field takes a lot of time and money, like other business careers.
+There will always be a need for food producers in Canada, so job opportunities are strong.

 Related School Subjects